rahulsoni8590/Devops/3 CD.md

 # Deployment Stratagies:
 - v1 and v2 are cluster of different machines.
 - Recreate Deployment:
-    - Defi : If there two version v1 and v2 and we want to deploy new version we get rid of v1 and deploy ve
+    - Defi : If there two version v1 and v2 and we want to deploy new version we get rid of v1 and deploy v2
     - pros : easy to setup, application state entirely renewed,
     - cons : Downtime